awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/ec2-auto-scaling-tagging.md

 ## EC2 instance tagging lifecycle<a name="tag-lifecycle"></a>

-If you have opted to propagate tags to your Amazon EC2 instances, the tags are managed as follows:
+If you have opted to propagate tags to your EC2 instances, the tags are managed as follows:
 + When an Auto Scaling group launches instances, it adds tags to the instances during resource creation rather than after the resource is created\.
 + The Auto Scaling group automatically adds a tag to instances with a key of `aws:autoscaling:groupName` and a value of the Auto Scaling group name\.
 + If you specify instance tags in your launch template and you opted to propagate your group's tags to its instances, all the tags are merged\.
 If the same tag key is specified for a tag in your launch template and a tag in your Auto Scaling group, then the tag value from the group takes precedence\.